arsing/iotedge-mqtt-rs/README.md

 This repository contains:

-- `mqtt`: An MQTT v3.1.1 Client implementation in Rust.
+- `mqtt3`: An MQTT v3.1.1 Client implementation in Rust.

 - `azure-iot-mqtt`: An Azure IoT client library in Rust for devices, modules and edge modules.